BioNCphilic/bioncphilic.github.io/index.md

 * [https://github.com/NEONScience/VITALS/tree/main](https://github.com/NEONScience/VITALS/tree/main)

 ### My Jupyter Notebook for our project can be found [HERE](https://github.com/NEONScience/AOP-EMIT/tree/rneff)
-Note: we are in the early stages of this project which will be completed in August 2025.
+Note: We are in the early stages of this project which will be completed in August 2025.
+In this group collaboration, Bridget Hass is guiding us on how to access and structure our work in jupyter notebook which is reflected on the [main branch]((https://github.com/NEONScience/AOP-EMIT/tree/main).
+To date, I have contributed research on the science of fire impacts on soil composition and Hannah Rieder has worked on the spectral data which is shown on [her branch](https://github.com/NEONScience/AOP-EMIT/tree/hrieder/notebooks).

 #### Sources:
 * Bueno, I. T., Silva, C. A., Anderson-Teixeira, K., Magee, L., Zheng, C., Broadbent, E. N., Zambrano, A. M. A., & Johnson, D. J. (2025).
 Aboveground Biomass and Tree Mortality Revealed Through Multi-Scale LiDAR Analysis.
 Remote Sensing, 17(5), 796. [https://doi.org/10.3390/rs17050796](https://doi.org/10.3390/rs17050796)